-Jason Jenn is an interdisciplinary multimedia artist.
-He wears many hats as a performer, writer, director, producer, designer, video editor, creative consultant, and avowed protean-of-many-trades.
+Jason Jenn is an interdisciplinary multimedia artist, creating often as performer, writer, director, producer, designer, video editor, and avowed protean-of-many-trades.
 Jason enjoys combining various sensory delights – words, sounds, music, movement, video, and other visual forms – for stage, screen, and gallery exhibition.

 His work often reexamines familiar archetypes and themes of universal interest with a fresh, revelatory perspective.
-His work aims to engage the mind as well as the heart, often mixing humor with tragedy, and are frequently infused with socio-political and/or queer empowered themes.
-As the Troubadour Trixter he engages in sharing provocative, uplifting, and imaginative ideas and storytelling.
-A catalog of early work can be viewed at www.hiveworld.org.
+They aim to engage the mind as well as the heart, often mixing humor with tragedy, and are frequently infused with sociopolitical and/or queer empowered themes.
+His visuals can take on a dream-like quality that evokes a fantastical event or suggest a strange narrative, pulling viewers in for an unexpected journey of further examination to fully see the varied connections.
+To see an ongoing, curated body of recent and past work, also check out his instagram account @JasonJennArtist.

 In 2011 he presented the poetry of Constantine P. Cavafy in a way that told the Greek writer’s emotional life story in a full-length production called Cavafy’s Caress.
 In 2012 he inhabited French author and filmmaker Jean Cocteau.
 In 2013 and 2014 he frolicked with the words of James Broughton with a full-length show Ecstasy For Everyone (so named after one of the freely expressed poet’s most outrageous lines and personal mottos “I believe in ecstasy for everyone”).
 Jason toured at several locations (NY, SF, Palm Springs) alongside screenings of the documentary film “Big Joy: The Adventures of James Broughton” as part of his centennial celebrations.
 For the 30th Anniversary of West Hollywood in 2015 he used dancers and live music to present former resident Paul Monette’s heartbreaking poetry about his lover’s death during the height of the AIDS crisis.
 In 2016 he presented selections for the Centennial Celebrations sponsored by the Beat Museum of Harold Norse, respected Beat generation poet and mentor to Charles Bukowski.